drowe67/codec2-dev/README_data.md

 # Introduction

-FreeDV can be used to packet data over radio channels.
+FreeDV can be used to send data over radio channels.
 Two APis are support:
 + VHF packet data channel which uses Ethernet style framing.
 + Raw frames of modem data